David Bruce Davidson

-David Bruce Davidson (born 1961) is a London-born South African electrical engineer at Curtin University, Perth, Australia whose work started in the field of Computational Electromagnetics focussed on the underlying theory and engineering applications of, in particular, finite element methods.
+David Bruce Davidson (born 1961) is a London-born South African electrical engineer at Curtin University, Perth, Western Australia whose work started in the field of Computational Electromagnetics focussed on the underlying theory and engineering applications of, in particular, finite element methods.
 In 2012 he was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for contributions to computational electromagnetics.
 He currently leads the engineering team at the Curtin Institute of Radio Astronomy, part of the International Centre for Radio Astronomy Research (ICRAR).
 His current research interests include computational electromagnetics and engineering electromagnetics for radio astronomy.

 Life and career

 Davidson was born in 1961 in London.
 He obtained a B.Eng (cum laude) (1982), B.Eng (Hons) (cum laude) (1983) and M.Eng (cum laude) (1986) at the University of Pretoria.
 After completing his military conscription in the SANDF he worked at the CSIR in Pretoria, focusing mainly on defence electronics.

 In 1988 he was appointed senior lecturer at the Department of Electrical and Electronic Engineering at the University of Stellenbosch.
 He received his PhD from Stellenbosch University in 1991 with a thesis on parallel processing for computational electromagnetics.
 In 1992 he was appointed associate professor and from 1996, professor.

 During his first sabbatical (January - July 1993) he was a visiting scholar at the University of Arizona, Tucson and worked with Richard Ziolkowski on computational electromagnetics techniques for applications in optics.

-During his second sabbatical (January - July 1997) he was visitingfellow commoner at Trinity College, Cambridge and worked with Ronald Ferrari.
-He also worked with the Electricity Utilisation Group at the Engineering Department of Cambridge University, under Ricky Metaxas.
+During his second sabbatical (January - July 1997) he was the visiting fellow commoner at Trinity College, Cambridge and worked with Ronald Ferrari.
+He also worked with the electricity utilisation group at the engineering department of Cambridge University, under Ricky Metaxas.
 The group worked on finite element methods for radio-frequency problems in electromagnetics.

-He visited the Delft University of Technology in the Netherlands, where he was hosted by Leo Ligthart as Guest Professor at the International Research Centre for Telecommunications-Transmission and Radar during his third sabbatical (February - July 2003).
+He visited the Delft University of Technology in the Netherlands, where he was hosted by Leo Ligthart as guest professor at the International Research Centre for Telecommunications-Transmission and Radar during his third sabbatical (February - July 2003).
 He worked on time-domain Finite element method formulations applied to ground-penetrating radar.

 In 2009 his sabbatical took him to the University of Manchester.

 In 2017 he obtained a D.Eng. from Stellenbosch University.

-In 2018 he joined the International Centre for Radio Astronomy Research at Curtin University, Perth, Australia.
+In 2018 he joined the International Centre for Radio Astronomy Research at Curtin University, Perth, Western Australia.
 Davidson leads the engineering team at the Curtin Institute of Radio Astronomy with a focus on the international Square Kilometre Array (SKA) radio telescope, as well as the Murchison Widefield Array.
 They are involved in research as diverse as antenna design and computational electromagnetic simulation and metrology.